-- INPUT : a directed graph G and an initial vertex s. - QUESTION : is the player 1 sure to win the game on G starting at s?
-Show that GEOGRAPHY is PSPACE-complete by : - 1.
-Showing that GEOGRAPHY is PSPACE - 2.
-That the satisfiability of a QSAT formula of the form $\exists x_1 \forall x_2 \dots \exists x_n \bigwedge (C_i)$ where C_i is a clause can be expressed as a GEOGRAPHY instance.
+- 1. Showing that GEOGRAPHY is PSPACE - 2.
+That the satisfiability of a QSAT formula of the form $\exists x_1 \forall x_2 \dots \exists x_n \bigwedge(\vee)$ can be expressed as a GEOGRAPHY instance.

 1. Actually, any such game can be solved in PSPACE.
-Given the input, we run a recursive algorithm $win(G, (s_1, ..., s_k))$ which says if, given the graph G and the previous moves $(s_1, ..., s_k)$ the player has a winning strategy.
-We define :
+Given the input, we run a recursive algorithm win(G, s, player) which says if the player has a winning strategy for the starting point. win(G, s, player1) returns true if win(G, n, player2) is false for all sons n of s, and conversely.

-$$win(G,(s_1,...s_k)) := \bigvee{s_k \to s \in G, s \neq s_i} \neg win(G,(s_1,...,s_k,s))$$

 At every recursive call we only add one node to the recursion stack, thus the size of the recursive stack is at most the size of the graph, we do are in |G|.

-2. The figure gives an example for $\exists x \forall y \exists z. (\neg y \lor z) \land (x \lor \neg z)$ Each variable is replaced by a diamond-like "choicegadget" and all those gadgets are put sequentially.
+2. The figure gives an example $\exists x \forall y \exists z . (\neg y \lor z) \land (x \lor \neg z)$ Each variable is replaced by a diamond-like "choicegadget" and all those gadgets are put sequentially.
 Any path in the graph will pick a valuation for the variables.
 The \exists variables are made to be chosen at player 1 turn, and \forall at player 2 turn.
 Then, at the end of the valuation, we add a node for every clause.
 Intuitively, the player 2 is allowed to chose a clause that he thinks might be false according to the valuation.
 Finally, from every clause, we have an edge from this node to the inverse of the litteral in the clause.
 Thus, if the clause is satisfied by the valuation, we have for instance x in the clause and x set to true, then player 1 can take the path which leads to $\neg x$ and block player 2.
 If the formula is satisfiable, player 1 will always be able to make the good choices, and if it is not, the player 2 may block him.
 We do have a reduction, which is in logspace.